learn-co-students/module-2-code-challenge-round-1-austin-web-012720-module-2-code-challenge---late-show-1583168275/README.md

 To log that a specific Guest appeared on a certain Episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that:

-- Guest can appear on many episodes
-- Episode can have multiple guests
-- Appearance stores a numeric rating
+x Guest can appear on many episodes x Episode can have multiple guests x Appearance stores a numeric rating

 ### 3. New Appearance Form
+THIS IS WHERE I CRASHED AND BURNED!!!!!!
+DOES APPEARANCES NEED A CONTROLLER AND A NEW VIEW OR IS THERE A WAY TO BUILD THIS INTO GUESTS SHOW PAGE?
+I DON'T KNOW AND CAN'T GET IT TO WORK

 A user can fill out a form to create a new Appearance.
 They can: